 - Best daily dosages for men: 1,000 mg up to age 50.
 And 1,200 mg daily for 50-plus.
 Take vitamin D supplements with food to reduce the risk of kidney stones.

-- Best food sources: Dairy products including milk, cheese.
+- Best food sources: Dairy products including milk, and cheese.
 Broccoli is also good.

 Lungs: Vitamin A